greghaynes/dib-dev-deploy/README.md

 Or if you already have a qcow2 you want to boot:

-    ./scripts/pull-tools # only needed the first time ./scripts/ddd-define-vm my-vm /my/vm.qcow2
+    ./scripts/ddd-pull-tools # only needed the first time ./scripts/ddd-define-vm my-vm /my/vm.qcow2

 Configuration
 -------------

-One patter that has emerged with using DIB is to create an RC file you can source which exports variables needed to configure your bulids.
+One pattern that has emerged with using DIB is to create an RC file you can source which exports variables needed to configure your bulids.

 Here is an example dddrc: